zaneef/zaneef.github.io/_posts/2022-08-03-pico-ctf-2022-buffer-overflow-0.md

 signal(SIGSEGV, sigsegv_handler); // Set up signal handler
 ```

-With a simple search we can read that `signal` _"sets a function to handle signal i.e. a signal handler with signal numer sig"_ and `SIGSEV` is _"a signal propagated when a program tries to read or write outside the memory it is allocated for it"_.
+With a simple online search we can read that `signal` _"sets a function to handle signal i.e. a signal handler with signal numer sig"_ and `SIGSEV` is _"a signal propagated when a program tries to read or write outside the memory it is allocated for it"_.
 With these two definitions we can deduce that this program, when there's an invalid storage read or write, calls the handler that prints the flag.

 We have to write or read outside the program boundaries.
 Check the source code again and we can see that the function `vuln` uses `strcpy` to copy the input string into a buffer. `strcpy` is a function vulnerable to buffer overflow so if we pass an input larger than the buffer that sould contain it, `strcpy` will try to write it anyway and will overwrite the memory addresses after the limits.